shrinidhi99/DBMS-lab/README.md

 __Lab programs done in DBMS lab__

-`Lab course of semester V`
+`Semester V Lab Course`

->MySql is the database used for solving the problems.
+>MySQL is the language used to design, manipulate database and for any query.